acneimelvien-25/Computational-Neuroscience-Introductory-CNI-School-2026/README.md

 We also acknowledge **TReND in Africa** for their support in the program towards the successful delivery of the training.

+We further acknowledge YOSIGOPublicando, an initiative supporting open science and research communication, for their contributions to advancing accessible scientific knowledge.

 ###  Neuromatch (CC Licensed Resources)

 Neuromatch provides openly accessible and Creative Commons–licensed computational neuroscience tutorials and educational content used throughout this program.